celestehorgan/atomic-writing/content-types.md

 Structured content is _not_ a content taxonomy or classification in the traditional Information Mapping/DITA sense.
 API Referneces can have conceptual information in them if the team decides it's nessecary, for example.
 Structured content follows a predictable pattern which can be validated against and (in some cases), automated.

-The key of atomic writing is in flexibility, so structured content can contain unstructured content blocks if the pattern allows
+The key of atomic writing is in flexibility, so structured content can contain unstructured content blocks if the pattern allows.
+However, this should be avoided.

+The key advantage of using structured content is for **validation**: because structured content follows a predictable structure, rendering components can be designed around them, and their visual output can be validated using modern testing methodologies.

 ## Content blocks